simarit/kanban-board/README.md

 # Kanban Board

-This is my final project for my Data Structures course.
 The objective of the project was to create an application that met a specific set of criteria.

 I chose to design a Kanban Board where students can keep track of various tasks, such as Assignments and Study Sessions.
 The board includes the following buttons: